Tamarind: Fruit

 The fruit is an indehiscent pod, 12 to 15 cm in length, with a hard, brown shell.

-The fruit has a fleshy, acidic pulp, becoming mature when the flesh is colored brown or reddish brown.
 The tamarinds of Asia have longer pods (containing six to 12 seeds), whereas African and West Indian varieties have shorter pods (containing one to six seeds).
-The seeds are somewhat flattened, and a glossy brown.
-The fruit is sweet and sour in taste.
 A mature tree may produce up to 225 kg of fruit each year.

-History
+The fruit has a fleshy, acidic pulp, becoming mature when the flesh is colored brown or reddish brown; the pulp is sweet and sour in taste.
+The brown seeds left behind are somewhat flattened, and glossy.

+Genomics

+A gap-free telomere-to-telomere genome assembly of Tamarindus indica was published in 2025.
+The genome size is approximately 809.5 Mb, assembled across 12 pseudochromosomes.
+The assembly has a BUSCO completeness of 98.8%, and 30,753 protein-coding genes were predicted.

 Etymology

 The name derives from تمر هندي, romanized tamr hindi, "Indian date".
 Several early medieval herbalists and physicians wrote tamar indi, medieval Latin use was tamarindus, and Marco Polo wrote of tamarandi.

-In Colombia, Nicaragua, Costa Rica, Ecuador, Cuba, the Dominican Republic, Guatemala, El Salvador, Honduras, Mexico, Peru, Puerto Rico, Venezuela, Italy, Spain, and throughout the Lusosphere, it is called tamarindo.
-In those countries it is often used to make the beverage of the same name (or agua de tamarindo).
-In the Caribbean, tamarind is sometimes called tamón.
+Common names

-Countries in Southeast Asia like Indonesia call it asam jawa (Javanese sour fruit) or simply asam, and sukaer in Timor.
-While in the Philippines, it is called sampalok or sampaloc in Filipino, and sambag in Cebuano.
-Tamarind (Tamarindus indica) is sometimes confused with "Manila tamarind" (Pithecellobium dulce).
-While in the same taxonomic family Fabaceae, Manila tamarind is a different plant native to Mexico and known locally as guamúchili.
+In countries of Southeast Asia, it is called asam jawa (Javanese sour fruit) or simply asam, and sukaer in Timor.
+In the Philippines, it is called sampalok or sampaloc in Filipino, and sambag in Cebuano.
+In Thailand, it is called makham (Thai: มะขาม).

 Distribution

-Tamarindus indica is indigenous to tropical Africa, but has been cultivated for so long on the Indian subcontinent that it is sometimes reported to be indigenous there.
+Tamarindus indica is indigenous to tropical Africa, where botanical studies place its native domestication within the dry savannas of the Sudanian belt, extending from Sudan, especially Kordofan, westward across sub-Sahelian Africa.
+It has been cultivated for so long on the Indian subcontinent that it is sometimes reported to be indigenous there.
 It grows wild in Africa.
 In Arabia, it is found growing wild in Oman, especially Dhofar, where it grows on the sea-facing slopes of mountains.
 It reached South Asia likely through human transportation and cultivation several thousand years ago.
-It is widely distributed throughout the tropics, from Africa to South Asia.
+It is widely distributed throughout the tropics, from Africa to South Asia and Australia.
 In Madagascar, its fruit and leaves are a well-known favorite of the ring-tailed lemur, providing as much as 50 percent of their food resources during the year if available.

 In the 16th century, it was introduced to Mexico and Central America, and to a lesser degree to South America, by Spanish and Portuguese colonists, to the degree that it became a staple ingredient in the region's cuisine.